Skip to product information

 2001: Selected for the World Craft Competition in Kanazawa Held a workshop in Walla Walla, Washington, USA

-2002: Won the Excellence Award at the BONSAI Pottery Exhibition (Takagi Bonsai Museum) Selected for the Vallauris Ceramic Biennale (France)
+2002 BONSAI Container Exhibition (Takagi Bonsai Museum) Excellence Award Winner Selected for the Vallauris Ceramic Art Biennale (France)

 2003 Selected for the Japan Traditional Crafts Exhibition (also selected in 2004, 2005, 2006, 2008-2023)

-Won the runner-up prize at the 1st Contemporary Ceramics Hagi Grand Prize Exhibition
+1st Contemporary Ceramics Hagi Grand Prize Exhibition, Second Prize

-2008: 70th Issuikai Ceramic Art Exhibition, Issuikai Honorable Mention Award
+2008: 70th Issuikai Ceramics Exhibition, Issuikai Honorable Mention Award

-2011: Selected for the Kobe Biennale 2011 Contemporary Ceramic Art Competition.
-Donated a large tea bowl to Saidaiji Temple in Nara.
+2011 Kobe Biennale 2011 Contemporary Ceramic Art Competition Selection Donated a large tea bowl for the tea ceremony to Saidaiji Temple in Nara

 Selected for the 1st Toubi Exhibition in 2013 (also selected in 2015, 2016, and 2018)

-2014: Won the Excellence Award at the Hagi Grand Prize Exhibition III: Contemporary Ceramics; Won the Encouragement Award at the 2nd Ceramic Art Exhibition: "Identity and Originality" (The Museum of Ceramic Art, Hyogo)
+2014: Received the Excellence Award at the Hagi Grand Prize Exhibition III, Contemporary Ceramics; Received the Encouragement Award at the 2nd Ceramic Art Exhibition, "Identity and Originality" (The Museum of Ceramic Art, Hyogo)

 "Contemporary Ceramic Phenomena" (Ibaraki Ceramic Art Museum)